yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_mmcsd_boot_emmc_uda.rst

 Overview
 ========

-This how to guide allows to prepare and flash the eMMC device to boot using *MMCSD boot*, from eMMC UDA in fs mode.
+This how to guide allows to prepare and flash the embedded multimedia card (eMMC) device to boot using *MMCSD boot*, from eMMC UDA in filesystem (FS) mode.

 .. note::

-   This process will require a working SD card that can boot the device to Linux kernel.
+   This process will require a working (secure digital) SD card that can boot the device to Linux kernel.

-- To flash eMMC using a partitioned wic image from the SDK, go :ref:`here <how-to-flash-emmc-wic>`
+- To flash eMMC using a partitioned SD card image from the SDK, go :ref:`here <how-to-flash-emmc-wic>`
 - To flash eMMC manually, go :ref:`here <how-to-flash-emmc-manual>`

 .. _how-to-flash-emmc-wic: